HyperviewHQ/hyperview_docs/documentation/product/asset-management/topics/navigating-assets.md

 The Asset Hierarchy tree presents assets within a hierarchical tree structure.
 The All location acts as the root node for all assets.
 Organizations typically create locations and sub-locations corresponding to their data centers, which in turn have other kinds of assets.

 1. Go to *Assets → Overview → Hierarchy* to open the Asset Hierarchy.
-2. Expand nodes until arrive at your intended asset.
+2. Expand nodes until you arrive at your intended asset.
 3. Click the asset to open its Dashboard.

 :::{note}